biraj-outspeed/ollama-vs-vllm/README.md

 - I decreased max_model_len to 4096.
 Also note that vLLM by default uses 0.9 of the GPU memory.
 The same is unknown to me for Ollama.

-- I increased OLLAMA_NUM_PARALLEL to 10 and noticed Ollama was faster than vLLM for 10 concurrent requests.

 ## Next steps

-Optimize the shit out of vLLM.
-I am not sure about going with Ollama.
-I am biased towards vLLM.
+Optimize the shit out of vLLM or Ollama whatever.

 And I read about run.ai's Model Streamer.
 Their benchmarks are impressive.
 [Here they are.](https://github.com/run-ai/runai-model-streamer/blob/master/docs/src/benchmarks.md).
 It is supported by vLLM.